lumeland/lume.land/docs/configuration/copy-static-files.md

 This will copy all files with the extensions `.jpg`, `.gif` and `.png`, keeping the original file structure.
-For example, the file `/img/pictures/image.jpg` will be copied in to `_site/img/pictures/image.jpg` folder.
+For example, the file `/img/pictures/image.jpg` will be copied into `_site/img/pictures/image.jpg` location.

 ## Customize the destination

-For more fine tuning about the file destination, you can provide a function in the second argument that accept the original file path and must return the destination path:
+For more fine-tuning of the file destination, you can provide a function in the second argument that accepts the original file path and must return the destination path:

 ```js